autolyticus/nzb/README.md

 Commands:
-  add <name>                   Add a task to your Nozbe Inbox all                          View all of your tasks (This is the default action) conky                        A conky-friendly, colourful summary of all your tasks done                         Mark task(s) as done with fuzzy search help                         Show this screen
+  add <name>                   Add a task to your Nozbe Inbox all                          View all of your tasks (This is the default action) cat <category>               View all tasks in a category conky                        A conky-friendly, colourful summary of all your tasks done                         Mark task(s) as done with fuzzy search help                         Show this screen